 According to research studies, flooded washing machines are amongst the top 10 causes for insurance claims filed every year.
-This includes all home related damage claims.
+This includes all Lawrence home related damage claims.
 Water damage frequently occurs from this underappreciated and overworked home appliance.
-SERVPRO of Lawrence/Ottawa and East Topeka offers some information and preventative tips.
+SERVPRO of Lawrence/Ottawa offers some information and preventative tips.

 What Makes Washing Machines Malfunction?

 Washing machines break down for several reasons, but one of the most common causes is a water supply line connection that loosens or bursts.
 When you turn your washing machine on, you likely feel a slight jolt because of the water flowing through the line.
 This causes a pop of pressure within the hoses.
 Eventually, the hoses will start to weaken from normal wear and tear.
 A large bubble in the hose may be the first indication of a washing machine “aneurysm”.
 Inspect periodically and consider replacing hoses every 5 to 6 years.

 Another reason that your washing machine may start to flood results when a drain hose becomes disconnected.
 Your drain hose enables water to exit the machine under pressure.
 This flow is stronger than gravity flow, thus allowing for wider dispersion of water.
 A simple knock can dislodge the drainage hose from the back wall housing the drainage pipe.
 SERVPRO of Lawrence/Ottawa suggests securing the hose to the housing of the drainage system.

 How to Prevent Washing Machine Flooding From Causing Water Damage.